|Year:||4th year at Centre|

 |Hometown:||Green Bay, Wisc.|

-Reed Peterson became the first Assistant Lacrosse Coach for Centre College when it began its inaugural season in the fall of 2010, and has been part of a dramatic turnaround in the team's first two seasons of play.
+Reed Peterson became the first assistant lacrosse coach for Centre College when it began its inaugural season in the fall of 2010, and has been part of a dramatic turnaround that has seen the Colonels reach consecutive NCAA Tournaments and win a Southern Athletic Association regular season championship and SAA Tournament championship in the team's first four seasons of play.

 By just their second year of competition in 2012, Peterson and head coach Bert Severns had led the Colonels to a 12-4 overall record with a 7-2 record and second place finish in the Southern Collegiate Atheltic Conference.
 One of the highest scoring offenses in the country, Centre ranked third nationally with 15.38 goals per game, finished fourth in assists at 9.56 per game and had three individuals ranked in the top 10 nationally in offensive categories.

-In two seasons at Centre, Peterson has coached seven all-conference selections with attacker Zack Connors earning SCAC Offensive Player of the Year honors in 2012.
+In four seasons at Centre, Peterson has coached 26 all-conference selections with attacker Zack Connors earning SCAC Offensive Player of the Year honors in 2012.

-In 2013 Peterson helped lead the Colonels to an 11-4 record and the first NCAA Tournament appearance in just the third season in program history.
+In 2013, Peterson helped lead the Colonels to their first NCAA Tournament appearance in just the third season in program history.
+Centre finished the season with an 11-4 overall record and tied for the SAA regular season title with a 6-1 record in conference play.

 Peterson has a wealth of experience in lacrosse and came to Centre College after coaching at Louisville Collegiate High School, Louisville, Ky.